Ricky Stenhouse Jr. fined $75K after brawl with Kyle Busch at NASCAR All-Star Race

 Ricky Stenhouse Jr. got fined.

-The driver of the No. 47 JTG Daugherty Racing Chevrolet received a $75,000 fine on Wednesday morning after initiating the heated fistfight following Sunday’s All-Star Race at North Wilkesboro Speedway.
+The driver of the No. 47 JTG Daugherty Racing Chevrolet received a $75,000 penalty on Wednesday morning after initiating the heated fistfight following Sunday’s All-Star Race at North Wilkesboro Speedway.

-Stenhouse Jr. threw a right hook at Kyle Busch following the race, and a brawl making national headlines ensued.

 Busch did not receive any penalties.